calebstein1/ccc/README.md

 All documented 6502 instructions are implemented.
 All addressing modes are supported with the exception of the indirect modes, which will be added soon.

-There is a display which can currently only display a solid color background that can be changed by writing bytes to addresses 0x2001, 0x2002, and 0x2003 (r, g, and b respectively).
+There is a display which can currently display a solid color background that can be changed by writing bytes to addresses 0x2002, 0x2003, and 0x2004 (r, g, and b respectively), as well as 8x8 sprites.
+CCC uses 2bbp sprite sheets, supporting four colors per sprite (one of which being transparent).
+Sprite sheets are 128x512 pixels, supporting up to 1023 8x8 sprites (sprite 0 is always an empty sprite slot).
+Currently, the best tool for drawing sprites for CCC is [YY-CHR](https://w.atwiki.jp/yychr/), though this will be replaced by the official CCC devkit soon.

 Six input buttons are supported, the status of which can be accessed via a bitfield at address 0x4001 (the bottom six bits correspond to primary, secondary, left, right, up, and down respectively from low to high; a bit is set while the button is pressed and unset when the button is not).